krshirkoohi/llama-index-query-project/README.md

 Future improvements may include better error handling for models that are not suited to document Q&A, as well as enhancements to the user interface and backend processing to support a wider variety of models and use cases.

+Some features planned:
+- Better UI (using bootstrap.css)
+- Support for more models i.e. Google Gemini using Google API key
+- Protect prompt injection using LlamaProtect from META or similar technologies
+- Build as a React.js app for containerability

 ## Attribution

 Created by Kavia Shirkoohi as a personal project.
 Please do not redistribute without permission.